Street Corn Salad

 The first time I tried street corn, I was hooked.
 But I didn’t love how messy it was to eat!
-So I decided to take all the flavors I love about street corn and turn it into a salad.
+So I was excited to learn about a dish called Esquites.
+It’s Mexican street corn served off the cob in a cup.
 It’s the perfect side dish for your favorite Mexican food and you’re less likely to end up with cheese on your chin.
-You’re welcome.
+This isn’t an authentic recipe, but it’s easy to make and it’s a tasty side dish for tacos!
+If you’re looking for an authentic Esquites recipe, try this one.

 Tips for Making the Perfect Street Corn Salad